 approach, the doctor will make 3-4 small incisions in the abdomen.
 A tiny camera will be passed through one of these openings.
 To allow a better view, the abdomen will be filled with gas.
 Other tools will be used to separate the adrenal gland from the kidney.
 The gland will then be removed through an incision.
 Stitches or staples will be used to close the incisions.
 Small bandages will be placed.

 A tiny, flexible tube may be placed where the gland was removed.
 This tube will drain fluids that may build up.
 It will be removed within one week.

 The doctor may need to switch to an

 You will be monitored in the recovery room.

 Recovery time may be 7-10 days.
-To help ensure a smooth recovery: Your doctor will monitor your steroid and hormone levels and make sure that you have the right dose of medicine.Weigh yourself daily.
-Report to your doctor any weight gain of two or more pounds over 24 hours.
-This may indicate that you are retaining fluid.Ask your doctor about when it is safe to shower, bathe, or soak in water.Monitor your blood pressure regularly.Increase your physical activity according to your doctor's instructions.
+To help ensure a smooth recovery: Your doctor will monitor your steroid and hormone levels and make sure that you have the right dose of medication.Weigh yourself daily.
+Report to your doctor any weight gain of 2 or more pounds over 24 hours.
+This may indicate that you are retaining fluid.Monitor your blood pressure regularly.Increase your physical activity according to your doctor's instructions.
 This will help you avoid respiratory problems and improve the recovery of your digestive system.

-After you leave the hospital, contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision siteNausea and/or vomitingPain that you cannot control with your medicinePain, burning, urgency, or frequency of urination; blood in the urineCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsHeadachesLightheadednessAny new symptom
+Contact your doctor if your recovery is not progressing as expected or you develop complications, such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the incision sitePersistent nausea and/or vomitingPain that you cannot control with the medications you've been givenPain, burning, urgency, or frequency of urinationBlood in the urineCough, shortness of breath, or chest painPain and/or swelling in your feet, calves, or legsHeadachesLightheadednessNew or worsening symptoms

 Jossart GH, Burpee SE, Gagner M. Surgery of the adrenal glands.